 The New South Wales Department of Energy has some handy tips1 for negotiating the best deal on your energy plan.
 They recommend having your most recent energy bill available to help you compare energy deals.

 Then you can call each gas provider directly to get more information about plans.
 However, this can be incredibly time consuming.
 Instead, you can compare Sydney gas plans the easy way with iSelect, and select the one which suits you.

 What you need before ordering your gas connection

 Finding a company to manage your gas installation in Sydney shouldn’t be too hard.
 The difficulty is often in deciding which plan is right for you.
 The NSW government has suggested questions to ask2 when you’re comparing gas suppliers.
 Here’s what you should consider:

-• Are there fixed / standing charges over and above this consumption?
+- Are there fixed / standing charges over and above this usage?

-Any company providing gas and electricity in Sydney must also specify the length of the contract, the cooling-off period, and the full terms and conditions.
+Any company providing gas in Sydney must also specify the length of the contract, the cooling-off period, and the full terms and conditions.

 What’s better for you: A standard retail or market retail contract?

 All gas providers in Sydney offer standard retail contracts with core conditions.
 There aren’t any exit fees, and you can change your supplier any time you choose.
 However, you may prefer to negotiate a better deal under a market retail contract – it all just depends on your circumstances.
 If you’re unsure, the standard retail option may be better, this is because you can follow the market until you find a better deal.